Konstantin Emelyanov - Fotolia

 Set up a Python development environment

-Before we write our Flask application, let's create a new directory and navigate our current directory there.
+Before we write our Flask application, let's create a directory and navigate our current directory there.
 Next, we will create an isolated virtual environment for our application.
 This is the easiest way to document all project-related dependencies, and it will help later when we need to find those dependencies.

 Then, we'll activate the virtual environment.
 The name of our virtual environment will appear in parentheses before our command prompt.
 This denotes that we are in the virtual environment.
 Finally, we will install Flask and capture all the dependencies in a text file using the pip freeze command.